last updated

 Practical Aspects of UV-Vis spectroscopy or "How to get a good UV-VIS spectrum"

-Since UV-Vis spectroscopy is an absorption technique, Beer's Law can be applied.
+3. Since UV-Vis spectroscopy is an absorption technique, Beer's Law can be applied.
 It is only valid at low concentrations (<10-4 mol/L).
 At higher concentrations, a negative deviation is observed due to association of the molecules and other effects.
 Another critical factor is the detector of the UV-Vis instrument that only works linear within a certain range as well.
 A meaningful absorbance reading should be between A=0.1 and A=1.0.
 In essence, the concentration has to be low enough, so that the maximum absorbance does not exceed A=1.
 And yes, you do need to know the exact concentration of your sample in order to determine the molar extinction coefficient (e).
-Just preparing a solution that gives you a good reading is no enough to obtain all teh relevant information.
+Just preparing a solution that gives you a good reading is not enough to obtain all thr relevant information (l and e-value!).

 General Procedure:

 In the lab, prepare a solution of the compound (based on the given extinction coefficients above) in a graduated cylinder.
 Fill the cuvette about 3/4 with the solution.
-Then place the cuvette in the holder shown in figure 2.
-At this piont, the TA usually acquired the background spectrum already.
+Then place the cuvette in the holder shown in figure 2 (front: detector, back: light sources).
+At this point, the TA usually acquired the background spectrum already.

 1. Start-up procedure (if you are the first one to run a sample):